The 20-Year File: A Self-Contained Format for Durable Scholarly Publication

 Abstract

-Availability: The live artifact is accessible at https://tjid3.org/
+Availability: The live artifact is accessible at:

-The "Evergreen" Architecture
+The Evergreen Architecture

-// Example of the "Gojira" embedded data structure
+// Example embedded data structure

 const rawData = [